Two Months In Las Terrenas

 Playa Las Ballen

-Great snorkeling, the kids love it.
-You can just walk in the warm water and enjoy seeing lots of large and small colorful fish.
-But be careful, something in the coral sting.
-My son got hurt on his knee, discomfort for 3 days and it was very red and sting a lot.
+The snorkelling is excellent, and the kids love it.
+You can wade into the warm waters and enjoy the sight of numerous large and small colourful fish.
+However, be cautious, as something in the coral may cause a sting.
+My son got stung on his knee, which caused discomfort for three days.
+It was visibly red and painful.

 Fish Market

-There are less frequently other fish there such as Tuna and Marlin, they come from deeper waters typically.
+There are less frequent other fish there, such as Tuna and Marlin; they come from deeper waters typically.

 We got some shrimps and frankly, they were not that good, the cats got a very good treat.